 Certificate C1 – LOA = Unknown – UOID = UUID4 – reserved for unknown transit calls or SS7

+Editor’s Note: Needs to be updated

 STI Certificate Management

-Management of certificates for TLS and HTTPS based transactions on the internet is well defined and common practice for website and internet applications.
+Management of certificates for TLS and HTTPS based transactions on the Internet is well defined and common practice for website and internet applications.
 Generally, there are recognized certificate authorities that can "vouch" for the authenticity of a domain owner based on some out-of-band verification techniques like e-mail and unique codes in DNS.

 Certificates are initially expected to represent service providers and their recognized ability to assert telephone identities on a VoIP network.
 The following sections will detail the SHAKEN approach for telephone authorities that can sign certificates for use on the telephone network.